eehlers/QuantLibAddIn/README.md

 NB: QuantLibAddin now depends not on the official QuantLib repo but on the OpenSourceRisk fork of QuantLib.

+## Repository references

+Throughout this documentation:

+- `<repo-host>` refers to the host serving the repository you are currently reading (for example, the site you cloned this repository from).
+- `<owner>` refers to the owner of the repository you are currently reading.
+For example, if you are reading this in the repository at `<repo-host>/<owner>/QuantLibAddIn`, then use that same `<owner>` for the companion `QuantLib` repository.
+If you fork the project, `<owner>` becomes your own account name.

 ## Building using GitHub Actions

-- Fork eehlers/QuantLib (NB: This is derived not from the official QuantLib repo but from the OpenSourceRisk fork of QuantLib)
+- Fork <owner>/QuantLib (NB: This is derived not from the official QuantLib repo but from the OpenSourceRisk fork of QuantLib)
-- Fork eehlers/QuantLibAddin
+- Fork <owner>/QuantLibAddin
+- The two forks must be named exactly `QuantLib` and `QuantLibAddin` (this is what the "Build QuantLibXL XLL" workflow expects)
 - In your copy of QuantLibAddin, under Actions, run "Build QuantLibXL XLL"
 - If all goes well, the job should produce a zip file containing compiled XLLs and example spreadsheets